 "But I don't want to leave," she replied thickly, her mind foggy with desire.

 Remus groaned and Hermione practically purred at the sound of her buttons pinging off the walls when he tore open her shirt to get at the flesh beneath it, his mouth descending upon her neck.
-Tilting her head to give him better access, Hermione fisted the wool of his jump and she moaned softly when he nipped her just hard enough to sting but not to break the skin.
-Of all the nights to have him nip her, tonight was the most dangerous but even as she had the thought, Hermione was overcome with need and a yearning so strong she whined.
+Tilting her head to give him better access, Hermione fisted the wool of his jumper and she moaned softly when he nipped her just hard enough to sting but not to break the skin.
+Of all the nights to have him nip her, tonight was the most dangerous but even as she had the thought, Hermione was overcome with need and a yearning so strong, she whined.

 Remus's hands were hot, his palms calloused and rough as they smoothed under the fabric of her shirt and over her hips.
 Hermione pulled at his jumper and his shirt, tugging at the fabric and making him growl when he had to release her neck long enough for her to pull it all off over his head.
 Hermione huffed when he lunged back in the minute he was free, nipping her again and peppering her sensitive flesh with kisses and licks.
 She trailed her hands over the smooth expanse of his chest and his shoulders, marvelling at the contrast of silky-scarred flesh and the occasional patch of unblemished skin.
 He was hot to touch, his body seeming to tremble with his need and Hermione trailed a line of kisses against his shoulder when he smoothed his hands up her stomach to cup her breasts tenderly.